The64thGamer/cheeseepedia/content/wiki/best-of-cec-tv-2008.md

 ## Trivia

 - The VJ spots in this show feature Matt Daniel.
 The VJ spot in Segment 5 is interesting as 'Going On A Diet', a cut song from {{< wiki-link "September 2004" >}}, can be heard in the background.
-- Most of the songs in this show use single versions which don't include intro dialogue or the ending applause.
+- Most of the songs in this show use single versions, which don't include the intro dialogue or applause sound effects from the original shows.
-- A Generic Version of Best of 2008 with a different lineup is rumored to exist presumably it is the same lineup with the adverts removed.
+- A Generic Version of Best of 2008 with a different lineup is rumoured to exist; presumably, it is the same show with the adverts removed.